xXenvy/zcached.py/readme.md

 ![release](https://img.shields.io/github/v/release/xXenvy/zcached.py?include_prereleases&style=for-the-badge&color=%2315b328)

 ## `📜` Introduction
-Zcached.py is a Python client-side library designed to interact with zcached, a high-performance caching system.
+Zcached.py is a Python client-side library designed to interact with zcached, a high-performance in-memory caching system.
 This library provides developers an easy-to-use interface for integrating zcached into their Python applications, enabling efficient data caching.

 For more information, please see [zcached repository](https://github.com/sectasy0/zcached).